Iswaryaparthi/Resume-Parser/README.md

-# 📄 Resume Parser Challenge
+# 📄 Resume Parser Project

 This project is a **Resume Parser** built with Python.
 It extracts structured information like name, contact details, skills, education, work experience, certifications, and projects from resume PDF files.